Hero Section Anti-Slop: 21 Compositions That Don't Look AI-Generated (2026)

 </aside>

 </section>Don't: animate the marginalia in on scroll.
-The whole effect depends on the marginal notes being already present, like notes on a page that someone else has read before you.
+The effect depends on the notes being already present, like annotations someone else made before you arrived.
 Animations make them look like tooltips.

 15. The Letterpress Hero